laforge49/asynchronous-entities/README.md

 As an entity can have multiple parents and children bound in different relationships, bush structures are supported.
 But not cyclic graphs.
-So while this is a very rich system for relationships between entities, there are limits
+So while this is a very rich system for relationships between entities, there are limits.

 ## Contexts